DIGITbrain/digitbrain.github.io/docs/attributes/algorithm/index.md

 `deployment_mapping`{ #deployment_mapping }

+:   **Required**-*string*<br>
-:   **Required**-*string*- a mapping specifying which microservice should run on which host.
+    a mapping specifying which microservice should run on which host.
 By default each microservice is assigned a respective host, but this behaviour is not always ideal (eg. when two or more Microservices may need to run on the same host)